PenguLoader/PenguLoader/README.md

 ### Ways you can contribute

 - **documentation and website** - the documentation always needs some work, if you discover that something is not documented or can be improved you can create a PR for it, check out [LeagueLoader org](https://github.com/LeagueLoader)
-- **more base/starter plugins** - push your plugins with detailed guide to help beginner starts with ease
+- **more base/starter plugins** - push your plugins with a detailed guide to help beginners get started with ease
-- **core features** - make sure you have a much experience with CEF and low-level programming skill
+- **core features** - make sure you have a lot of experience with CEF and low-level programming skills
 - **javascript features** - you need too much webdev knowledge

 ### Project structure